Fourth Day featuring :

 A poem by Christopher Smart (1772 to 1771)

-Music by Mae McKenna & Mairi Macinnes, Roger Miller and Billy Eckstine
+Music by Mae McKenna & Mairi Macinnes and Roger Miller

 Giorgione, a Venetian artist from the period of the High Renaissance, remains a figure of intense mystery.